 Lily of the valley also has some calming and sedative properties, so it can be used along with other heart herbs that treat tension and anxiety related heart issues.

-With the word cardiaca included in its Latin name, Leonurus cardiaca, it is obvious that motherwort, a perennial plant from the Lamiaceae mint family, is very specifically a “cardiotonic” herb.
+With the word cardiaca included in its Latin name, Leonurus cardiaca, it is obvious that motherwort is very specifically a “cardiotonic” herb.

 Well treasured for thousands of years as a heart restorative in Traditional Chinese Medicine (TCM), motherwort is often prescribed to counteract viral myocarditis and to repair the arterial pathways of the heart.

-Motherwort aids the heart muscle physically, and because it is also classified as a nervine, it also soothes the heart emotionally by relieving tension and anxiety.
+Motherwort aids the heart muscle physically, and because it’s classified as a nervine, motherwort also soothes the heart emotionally by relieving tension and anxiety.
 Therefore, motherwort is often the herb of choice to treat heart arrhythmia, or heart palpitations, not only when brought on by viral myocarditis, but also when brought on by emotional responses to mental processes or outside influences.

-Because motherwort is a bitter herb, it is most often taken as an extract ✓ rather than a tea.
+Although motherwort is a perennial plant from the Lamiaceae mint family, motherwort is a bitter herb.
+For this reason, it is most often taken as an extract ✓ rather than a tea.

 8. Neem Leaf

 If you have already read our article about the incredible and numerous benefits of neem leaf (Azadirachta indica), you know that I absolutely adore this herb!
-From my own personal experience, added to the thousands of years of historical records of neem leaf in Ayurveda, I can say that neem is unsurpassed when it comes to not only its anti-viral actions, but also its antibacterial, anti-fungal and antioxidant performance.
+Thousands of years of historical records of neem leaf in Ayurveda, confirm it’s unsurpassed anti-viral actions.
+And with my own dramatic experience, I can also verify its antibacterial, anti-fungal and antioxidant performance.

 With respect to treating myocarditis, particularly viral myocarditis, neem not only boosts immunity, but, since it acts as an virucide (removes viruses!) it is a powerful herb for revitalizing the heart and protecting it from disease.